fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Reject a new saving.
 Input data and actions: We select the Standard and Individual options by clicking them, then we type the name of the saving and the deposit amount: Error-24.99 and submit the form.
 Expected Result: Should keep on the page and dont redirect us to the table with the confirmation message.
-Obtained Result: The saving was not created correctly and we stayed on the same form.

 33)
 Title : Should not create a saving because the deposit is in negative numbers.